presseverykey/everykey-tutorial/lesson1/Windows.md

-# Installing the Anykey Toolchain on Windows.
+# Installing the Everykey Toolchain on Windows.

 ## Install cygwin ...